What is a Safe Community?

 A safe community is a place that is attractive to live, work and visit.
 A safe community is a liveable community, where people can go about their daily activities in an environment without fear, risk of harm or injury.
 It creates an infrastructure in local communities to increase action by building local partnerships and collaborative relationships.

-Community safety is not only about reducing and preventing injury and crime.
+Community safety is not only about reducing and preventing injury and violence.
 It is about building strong, cohesive, vibrant, participatory communities.
 Homes, the roads, public spaces and the workplace are safe for everyone to enjoy.
 This is exactly what the Safe Communities Foundation New Zealand (SCFNZ) does for community development – through leadership and collaboration, to create safer communities to work, play and live.